 Blue Cross Blue Shield is more like an umbrella that encompasses “36 independent, community-based and locally operated Blue Cross Blue Shield companies.”
 Each one of these companies operates in different locations and has different plan variations.
 So there are a lot of different plans with different policies on orthodontia.

-Even when a plan covers byte, it typically won’t cover the entire cost, just a percentage of the price or up to a lifetime maximum.
+Even when a plan covers Byte, it typically won’t cover the entire cost, just a percentage of the price or up to a lifetime maximum.
 So, you’ll still probably have to pay some out of pocket.
 Head over to Byte’s insurance page to learn more about your potential coverage.

 They’ll do more than help you.
 They’ll take care of everything.
 At the outset, they’ll do a preliminary check to determine whether you might have coverage.
 Then, after you proceed with treatment, they’ll complete and submit your claim paperwork.
 And if your claim is denied, they’ll find out why and look for ways to correct it, whether that means contacting the provider directly or filing an appeal.